AaronCodesPython/DailyCodeforce/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites

-What things you need to install the software and how to install them.

 ## Usage

 Here's a quick guide on how to use Codeforce Daily:

+#### Windows:
+The .exe file is located at app/build/windows/runner/Release/Codeforce Daily.exe
+#### MacOS:
+The file is located under
 1. Start the application.
-2. Log in with your Codeforces account (if required).
+2. Enter your API key and Secret key (it is only stored locally).
-3. Check the daily problem assigned to you.
+3. Solve the daily problem assigned to you (every rank has a different daily problem).
-4. Keep track of your streak and progress.
+4. Keep track of your streak and progress! :)

 ## Built With

 - [Flutter](https://flutter.dev/) - The UI framework used.
-- [YourOtherTools](#) - Any other tools or libraries used in the project.

 ## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)